albertorestifo/tsw_io/README.md

 ## What You Can Do

-tsw_io lets you connect real hardware controls to Train Sim World.
-Build your own train cab with actual throttle levers, brake handles, and switches.
+tsw_io lets you integrate standard Arduino-based hardware controls to Train Sim World.
+Build your own train cab with actual throttle levers, brake handles, and switches, without worrying about the programming.

-### Connect Your Hardware

-- **Plug in your device** and tsw_io automatically detects it
-- **Use multiple controllers** at the same time
-- **Calibrate analog inputs** with a guided wizard that finds min/max values and detent positions

-### Configure Your Trains

-- **Auto-detect the train** you're currently driving
-- **Discover available controls** directly from the simulator
+- **Flash Arduino boards** directly from the app with pre-built firmware
-- **Map physical controls to train levers** with a step-by-step wizard
+- **Calibrate your controls** with a guided step-by-step process
-- **Save profiles per train** so switching trains is seamless

-### Drive with Real Controls
+- **Auto-detect trains** and load saved configurations automatically

-- **Low-latency input** streaming to the simulator
+- **Map any control** to simulator inputs using the built-in API explorer
-- **Automatic reconnection** if the connection drops
-- **Real-time feedback** showing input values as you move controls

 ---